History and Heritage

 We are proud to partner with our MHS Alumni to honor the many graduates who have gone on to achieve at a state, national, and international level.
 Their achievements are noted on the Alumni Wall of Success near the MHS Auditorium, alongside the Heritage Hall display depicting the 150 years of Mooresville Schools history.

-We also also proud to honor those MHS graduates who have gone on to serve our county's military.
+We are also proud to honor those MHS graduates who have gone on to serve our county's military.
 The Mooresville Veterans Memorial was created in the late 1940s on the campus of Newby Elementary School to honor those who had fallen in World Wars I and II.
 Since that time, the schools have worked with local veterans to maintain and update the Memorial in honor of those who serve and those who have made the ultimate sacrifice.
 Ceremonies are held on the campus every Memorial Day and Veterans Day at 11a.m.

 Mooresville's school and community ties continue to this day with strong partnerships to benefit community youth during the school day and beyond.
 We appreciate the many businesses, organizations, and community members who help our students every day.
 Our Kids - Our Future!